libxsmm/libxsmm/README.md

   CHKERR_LIBXSMM_CONV( status );
 ```

 Next layers need to be created, initialized and bound to the handle.
-Afterwards the convolution could be execuded by
+Afterwards the convolution could be executed by
-a threading enviroment of choice:
+a threading environment of choice:
 ```C
   libxsmm_conv_layer* libxsmm_input;
   libxsmm_conv_layer* libxsmm_output;